Volue-Public/energy-smp-docs/docs/mesh/rest-api/generate-c#-api-from-swagger-json.md

 [here]: https://github.com/RicoSuter/NSwag/wiki/NSwagStudio

-### Setup of NSwagStudi project
+### Configure a NSwagStudi project

 Do the following steps:

 1. Specify input:
-   - Select which runtime to use (f.ex. `Net70`).
+   - Select which runtime to use (e.g. `Net70`).
-   - In the `OpenAPI/Swagger Specification` folder, enter the URL to the Mesh Rest API (f.ex. `http://localhost:7060/swagger/v1/swagger.json`).
+   - In the `OpenAPI/Swagger Specification` folder, enter the URL to the Mesh Rest API (e.g. `http://localhost:7060/swagger/v1/swagger.json`).

    ![Input specification](pictures/NSwagStudio-input-spec.png)